-Collection and Interesting FactsThe Studio Museum Harlem supports various educational and cultural programs that give underground artists the chance to thrive and break out on a large scale.
+Collection and Interesting FactsThe Studio Museum in Harlem supports various educational and cultural programs that give underground artists the chance to thrive and break out on a large scale.
 A residency program gives individuals the chance to hone their skills and obtain other resources that are needed to succeed in the modern arts scene.
 Upon successful completion of the nearly year-long residency, the artists have the opportunity to display their works in temporary galleries.
-The growing permanent collection at the Studio Museum Harlem consists mostly of canvas paintings, watercolours and drawings.
+The growing permanent collection at The Studio Museum in Harlem consists mostly of canvas paintings, watercolours and drawings.
 Printed photos and sculptures are also on display in some of the permanent galleries.
 Visitors are also encouraged to explore digital multimedia presentations that cover various topics relating to art in Harlem.
 Some notable artists who are promoted in the museum include Terry Adkins, Melvin Edwards, Jacob Lawrence and more.
 These masters have been critically acclaimed in their respective niches on an international scale.
 For instance, Jacob Lawrence's works can be seen at the Metropolitan Museum of Art and other top museums nationwide.

-Location: 144 West 125th Street (between Malcolm X Boulevard (Lenox Avenue) and Adam Clayton Powell, Jr. Boulevard (7th Avenue)), New York City, NY, 10027
+Location: 144 W 125th Street (between Malcolm X Boulevard (Lenox Avenue) and Adam Clayton Powell, Jr. Boulevard (7th Avenue)), New York, NY, 10027

 Note: This information can change without notice.
 Confirm all details directly with the company in question.